expandtheroom/jquery-scrolltie/README.md

 $.scrollTie('method');

 ```
-**Available methods**
+#### available methods ####

+### init ###
+Call once if option manualInit is set to true to begin incrementing property value on scroll.

-* pause
+### pause ###
+Call pause to temporarily stop incrementing property value.
+You must call $('.scroll-tied-element').scrollTie('restart') to continue incrementing.

+### restart ###
-* restart (call after pause to restart single instance or all instances)
+Call restart after pause to begin incrementing again.

+** NOTE: Pause and Restart will take elements out of the flow so that they will not necessarily end back where they began.
+Use with care! **

-* destroy
+### destroy ###
+Destroys and removes all plugin data.

+### refresh ###
-* refresh (recalculate offsets, delays, and element positions - useful for when the dom changes asynchronously.  called internally on window resize)
+Recalculate offsets, delays, and element positions - useful for when the dom changes asynchronously.
+This is called internally on window resize.

-### Testing ###
+## Testing ##
-* To test, you will need to run npm install to get test library packages.
+To test, you will need to run npm install to get test library packages.
 Current test suite is located in the tests directory.

-### Contribution guidelines ###
+## Contribution guidelines ##

-* Log an issue, fork the repo, and create a pull request.
+Log an issue, fork the repo, and create a pull request.
 Include Issue # and change details in the commit. ??